Skip to main content

 In 1963 Abbott House is incorporated as a 501 (c)(3) nonprofit child welfare agency named after Edith and Grace Abbott, sisters who were legendary social justice advocates and leaders of the social services movement of the early 20th Century.
 In 1965, Dr. Martin Luther King, Jr. attends Abbott House’s inaugural dinner and gives a speech titled The Dignity of Family Life: An Address at Abbott House, Westchester County, NY.

-• 1980s: The Revolution from Institution to Extended Family Settings
+• 1980s: The Revolution from Institution to Extended Family Settings Through Foster Care, Adoption and Group Homes

-1980s: The Revolution from Institution to Extended Family Settings
+1980s: The Revolution from Institution to Extended Family Settings Through Foster Care, Adoption and Group Homes

 Group homes are expanded to the Bronx and now include homes for specialized populations such as older adolescents, children needing additional clinical intervention, and youth whose behaviors require additional staff monitoring.
 The Campus Diagnostic Reception Center opens in Irvington, and an Independent Living Program is established for adolescents in foster care to assist with preparing youth to age out of care.